Somebody Help Me

-"Somebody Help Me" is a single by The Spencer Davis Group, which was released in 1966.
+"Somebody Help Me" is a single by the Spencer Davis Group, which was released in 1966.
 As with "Keep on Running", it was composed by Jackie Edwards.

 Chart performance

 "Somebody Help Me" became the band's second consecutive and last number-one hit in the UK Singles Chart, staying at the summit for two weeks in April 1966.
 In the US, the song peaked at number 47 in July 1967.
+On the New Zealand listener chart it peaked at 20.